ray-project/ray/doc/source/ray-observability/getting-started.rst

 This page shows the Serve application's configurations and metadata.
 It also lists the :ref:`Serve deployments and replicas <serve-key-concepts-deployment>`.
 Click the expand button of a deployment to see all the replicas in that deployment.

 For each deployment, there are two available actions.
-You can view the Deployment config and, if you configured :ref:`Grafana and Prometheus <ray-metrics>`, you can open a Grafana dashboard with detailed metrics about that deployment.
+You can view the Deployment config and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open a Grafana dashboard with detailed metrics about that deployment.

 For each replica, there are two available actions.
-You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <ray-metrics>`, you can open a Grafana dashboard with detailed metrics about that replica.
+You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open a Grafana dashboard with detailed metrics about that replica.
 Click on the replica name to go to the Serve Replica Detail Page.

 Serve Replica Detail Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This page shows metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <ray-metrics>`, and
+This page shows metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, and
 a history of completed :ref:`tasks <core-key-concepts>` of that replica.